RJ333/Glyphosate_gene_richness/installation_guides/02_mothur_setup.md

 # additionally you will have to find out where your primers bind (using SINA).
 This allows you to generate a database for only this region, which reduces the computational effort

 # install mothur into conda environment (versions from 1.4* are slow)
-conda env create -f conda_mothur.conf
+conda env create -f mothur.yml

 # run mothur with
 conda activate mothur_1395